jpallagrosi/unrealEpic_multiUser/README.md

 \(Drag and drop didn't work)

 XCode
-Scope in the app store via a static group
+Scope in the app store via a static group. \

-Hide the app:
-Files and Processes \
-chflags hidden /Applications/Xcode.app
+Agrements an hide the app in Code.
+Scoped "Once per user per computer"

 Script to bypass the agreements with admin right available to download in Code